jd-stacey/observatory-automation/automation/README (users).md

 #### If any security warnings or user account alerts pop-up, make sure to click 'Yes' to allow them.
 <img src="img/uac.png" width="300"/>

-If successful, the system statuses for each device (Autoslew, Telescope, Rotator, Cover) should turn green and show their current status, e.g.:
+If successful, the system status for each device (Autoslew, Telescope, Rotator, Cover) should turn green and show their current status, e.g.:

 <img src="img/shutdownstatus.png"/>

 If unsuccessful, try re-checking connections by clicking '1.
 Start Autoslew & Check Connections' again.

-### 2. Shutdown the Telescope
+### 3. Shutdown the Telescope

 Click '2.
-TELESCOPE SHUTDOWN'
+TELESCOPE SHUTDOWN'.

 <img src="img/shutdownshutdown.png"/>